This book studies the psychology surrounding the development of owning and sharing in humans across different cultures.

 Anbieter: CitiRetail, Stevenage, Vereinigtes Königreich

 Hardcover.
 Zustand: new.
 Hardcover.
 Human possession psychology originates from deeply rooted experiential capacities shared with other animals.
 However, unlike other animals, we are a uniquely self-conscious species concerned with reputation, and possessions affect our perception of how we exist in the eyes of others.
 This book discusses the psychology surrounding the ways in which humans experience possession, claim ownership, and share from both a developmental and cross-cultural perspective.
 Philippe Rochat explores the origins of human possession and its symbolic development across cultures.
 He proposes that human possession psychology is particularly revealing of human nature, and also the source of our elusive moral sense.
 The way in which we acquire and become attached to our possessions reveals both the similarities and differences between humans and other animals as psychological entities.
 This book discusses the psychology surrounding how humans experience possession, claim ownership, and share from both a developmental and cross-cultural perspective.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 Bestandsnummer des Verkäufers 9781107032125

 Anzahl: 1 verfügbar